Dig deeper into IT’s environmental impact and explore these 6 ways organizations can cut waste and create greener digital workplaces

 What Is Green IT?

-Green IT, also known as green computing, is an IT approach that prioritizes energy efficiency, e-waste management, digitization, streamlined support, and other practices to create more environmentally sustainable IT infrastructures and operations.
+Green IT operations, also known as green computing, is an IT approach that prioritizes energy efficiency, e-waste management, digitization, streamlined support, and other practices to create more environmentally sustainable IT infrastructures and operations.

 In other words, green IT focuses on cutting out waste across the IT estate using supportable strategies and initiatives.
 Some examples might include setting goals to minimize printer paper use; decrease e-waste by extending the life of devices beyond typical refresh cycles; or reduce data center energy consumption by migrating resources and infrastructure to the cloud.